 Read more on the litigation friend process.

 If you’ve lost a loved one following a fall from height at work, no amount of compensation will make things better.
-However, you may wish to claim on behalf of their estate for their employer’s negligence and you may have financial needs of your own that need to be claimed for.
+However, you may wish to claim on behalf of their estate for their employer’s negligence and you may have financial needs of your own that need to be claimed for.It is possible for a partner to claim a bereavement payment if their partner died in an accident.
+Also, your claim could be based on the fact that you were financially dependent on the deceased.
+Finally, the claim could also help to cover any immediate expenses such as funeral costs.

 To find out more about how we could help with claiming compensation for a fatal accident, please get in touch today.

-You’ve reached the end of this article on fall from height injury claims.
+You’ve reached the end of this article on fall-from-height injury claims.
 Hopefully, you have now decided what to do next.
 If you have any questions or would like to begin the claims process, please call our team on 0800 652 1345.

 During your call, we’ll review your chances of winning your claim and provide free legal advice.
-Should your claim be accepted, we’ll appoint one of our No Win No Fee personal injury lawyers to it.
+Should your claim be accepted, we’ll appoint one of our No Win, No Fee personal injury lawyers to it.
 They’ll manage your case from start to finish and keep you updated along the way.
 Importantly, they’ll do all they can to try and make sure you are fairly compensated.

-Thanks for reading about how fall from height compensation claims work, and if you have any additional questions, please connect to live chat to speak to an advisor.
+Thanks for reading about how fall-from-height compensation claims work, and if you have any additional questions, please connect to live chat to speak to an advisor.